Drug & Alcohol Rehab in Dorset

 If your insurance is through your place of employment, then it’s highly likely that you’ll have to explain to your employers that you have an addiction and are entering treatment.

-There is some money for people to enter rehab and for it to be paid by the government through the NHS.
+There is some money for people to enter rehab in Dorset and for it to be paid by the government through the NHS.
 It’s important to note that this funding has been increasingly cut over the years and opportunities for this to happen are incredibly limited.

 With this demonstrated, people are then welcome to apply for local funding through their local council.
 At this point, the council decides who is to receive the funding.
 Many people apply for the funds.